Eisdaemon/Bwinf-Bewertung/README.md

 The Chris Titus Tool is only used here for the Standard Settings, not installation.

-The Windows Script should be executed while being in the home dir as working dir.

 It can be that windows does not allow the Script execution.
 You can change it by typing the following command:

     Set-ExecutionPolicy -ExecutionPolicy Unrestricted